Guide for Editors

 f) a headshot in high resolution (B&W or colour).

-9. The guest editor of an issue reviews all the articles.
-The second reviewer can either be solicited from among the Roadsides Editorial Board or from the wider academic community.
+9. The guest editors of a collection review all the articles.
+The second reviewers can either be solicited from among the Roadsides Editorial Board or from the wider academic community.
 As we try to keep the publication process swift, reviewers are usually expected to return their review within three weeks.
 Please state this clearly in your email communication to them.

-10. The Managing Editor (ME), the Designer and the Editorial Assistant (EA) need at least six weeks to ‘seal’ the articles in terms of their content, design and format.
-In this last phase of the publication process, the ME reads all articles and checks the texts and other material for consistency and coherence.
-At this stage no major content-related requests are to be expected but she may demand that, for example, the ‘take-away message’ is spelled out more clearly.
-She may also make the authors aware of certain resonances with other articles both in this forthcoming issue and in previous issues.
+10. The Editors-in-Chief (ECs), the Managing Editor (ME) and the Designer need at least six weeks to ‘seal’ the articles in terms of their content, design and format.
+In this last phase of the publication process, the ECs and the ME read all articles and check the texts and other material for consistency and coherence.
+At this stage no major content-related requests are to be expected but they may demand that, for example, the ‘take-home message’ is spelled out more clearly.
+They may also make the authors aware of certain resonances with other articles both in the forthcoming collection and in the previous ones.
 Such resonances should be reflected upon in the articles.
 Roadsides is an ever-growing conversation, hence engagement with other Roadsides authors and themes is strongly encouraged.
-In those last six weeks before publication, the ME, the EA and the Designer take the reins and work directly with authors to polish the articles and make them shine.
+In those last six weeks before publication, the Roadsides editorial team take the reins and work directly with authors to polish the articles and make them shine.

 11. The usual number of contributions per edited collection is eight (including the Introduction).
 We do not have the funding to publish more, as the costs of copyediting and designing each article are substantial.
-If you would like to commission further articles (up to a maximum of three), please apply for additional funding at your university.
+If you would like to commission further articles (up to a maximum of two), you are expected to apply for additional funding at your department/university.
 250–300 CHF is the average cost per article.
 We use this money to pay the Designer and the Copy-editor for their work.

-12. The editor of a given collection is in charge of writing its Introduction (1500 words max.).
+12. The editors of a given collection are in charge of writing its Introduction (1500 words max.).
 You might go for a brief Introduction (see Galen Murton’s Introduction to Collection 002 https://roadsides.net/murton-002) or a lengthier approach (see Agnieszka Joniak-Lüthi’s for Collection 001 https://roadsides.net/joniak-001).

 13. Proofreading and copy-editing of articles is usually done by the fantastic David Hawkins (ecoteric@googlemail.com).
 Please contact David well in advance to inform him about the expected publication schedule.
-Always Cc the ME and the EA into your correspondence.
+Always Cc the Roadsides editorial team into your correspondence.

 14. Please contact Roadsides editor Max Woodworth (max.woodworth@gmail.com) in charge of managing our social media about promotion strategy.
 Where else, in addition to our social media channels (Twitter, Facebook, Instagram), the Roadsides newsletter and the mailing lists through which we usually inform of new publications (e.g. anthropology-matters), would you like to advertise the publication of your collection?
 We have very high download numbers: between 2000 and 3500 full-collection downloads within one year following publication, in addition to downloads of individual articles.
 Our experience shows that social media play an important role in expanding our readership.